 Besides weakening poverty’s social pull, the Electric Revolution also influences the story.
 Electric powered media (radio, movies, TV, Internet) allows more angles from which to see the proverbial elephant.
 That dilutes the narrative of the dominant ‘party line’.
 The Internet is the real game changer here.

 The Internet offers ready access to everyone seeking a niche to connect.
 When moderate healthy ways to belong weaken, extremist cult paradigms jump in to fill the void.
 Nothing fills the void as satisfyingly as a cult or an obsession.
 Radicalization over the Internet works well to attract disaffected and disconnected souls seeking re-connection… or more to the point religion (from ligo “bind, connect”, i.e. re- (again) + ligare or “to reconnect,”)

 Giving every person immediate and complete access to any story out there greatly weakens the ability of hierarchical authorities to keep their herds in line; we can now think for ourselves!
 This threatens hierarchical structure — the backbone of civilization!

 Weakening civilization’s backbone should turn out to be a major leap into the unknown.
 There is no old way for us to return to for optimal connection.
 This can only leave many people increasingly disaffected and disconnected.
 Oh well, such is evolution.
 As chapter 5 puts it, The universe is not benevolent, and all things serve as grass dogs (‘sacrificial lambs’).

-(7) The challenge for people post Electric Revolution will be to find a way to foster and maintain emotional comfort and security.
-The old forms: family, church, music, sports, politics, stamp collecting, work, etc., will prove to be less and less effective or sufficient.
+- The challenge for people post Electric Revolution will be to find a way to foster and maintain emotional comfort and security.
+The old forms: family, church, music, sports, politics, hobbies, work, etc., will prove to be less and less effective or sufficient.
 With the advent of the computer, the paradigm is evolving at light speed, or so it feels.